Please note: This post contains affiliate links.

 LIGHTING UP WILDLIFE DURING GOLDEN HOUR

 The shadows at this time are softer and more desirable than they are with harsh, mid-day light.
-If you are journeying to Antarctica for an expedition, the tips and tricks I’ve compiled from two expeditions provides helpful photography pointers and gear essentials.
+If you are journeying to Antarctica for an expedition, the Antarctica photography tips and tricks I’ve compiled from two expeditions provides helpful guidance and gear essentials.

 CHANGING UP YOUR PERSPECTIVE